Azure AD B2C based single sign-on

 Send WordPress emails using Microsoft Graph

-To configure WordPress to send emails using Microsoft Graph go to WP Admin > WPO365 > Mail.
+To configure WordPress to send emails using Microsoft Graph go to WP Admin > WPO365 > Mail and check out this article for guidance.

 Troubleshooting